Enhancing Graph Representations with Neighborhood-Contextualized Message-Passing: A Framework for Neighborhood-Contextualized Message-Passing

 \section{A Framework for Neighborhood-Contextualized Message-Passing}

 To motivate the development of a new GNN framework, \cref{tab:gnn_variants} first compares the three existing variants.
-In particular, previous work has shown how contextualized messages---messages that are sufficiently expressive functions, \textit{i.e.}, universal function approximators, of the features of both the center node $\boldsymbol{h_u}$ and neighboring node $\boldsymbol{h_v}$---are crucial in boosting graph representational power \cite{lim2024contextualized}.
+In particular, previous work has shown how contextualized messages---messages that are sufficiently expressive functions, \textit{i.e.}, universal function approximators, of the features of both the center node $\boldsymbol{h_u}$ and neighboring node $\boldsymbol{h_v}$---are crucial in boosting graph representational power \citep{lim2024contextualized}.
 Notably, both the convolutional and attentional variants do not possess this property as their core message $\psi$ solely considers the features of the neighboring node $\boldsymbol{h_v}$.
-Meanwhile, the message-passing variant \textit{may} possess this property provided the message $\psi$ has universal function approximation capabilities \cite{hornik1989multilayer}.
+Meanwhile, the message-passing variant \textit{may} possess this property provided the message $\psi$ has universal function approximation capabilities.

 In addition to this dimension, this work also highlights an implicit yet notable property of the attentional variant.
-Crucially, while it is typically expressed as \eqref{eqn:attn_variant}, it is mathematically more accurate to express it as
+Crucially, while it is typically expressed as Eq. \eqref{eqn:attn_variant}, it is mathematically more accurate to express it as

 to explicitly capture the dependency of the scalar attention weight $\alpha$ on the entire set of neighborhood features for normalization.
-Rooted in this key insight, this work first formalizes the concept of \textbf{\textit{neighborhood-contextualization}} in GNNs as the functional dependence of the convolution operation on the \textit{entire} set of neighborhood features $\left\{\boldsymbol{h_w}: w \in \mathcal{N}(u)\right\}$ as additional context of the \textit{broader} local neighborhood of the center node $u$.
+Rooted in this key insight and foundational works in set-based aggregation methods \citep{zaheer2017deep,qi2017pointnet}, this work first adapts the concept of \textbf{neighborhood-contextualization} for GNNs as the functional dependence of the convolution operation on the \textit{entire} set of neighborhood features $\left\{\boldsymbol{h_w}: w \in \mathcal{N}(u)\right\}$ as additional context of the \textit{broader} local neighborhood of the center node $u$.